iip-ecosphere/platform/platform/transport/transport.spring/README.md

-# Transport layer of the IIP-Ecosphere platform: Streaming basics
+# Transport layer of the oktoflow platform: Streaming basics

 Basic classes for soft-realtime manner based on [Spring cloud stream](https://spring.io/projects/spring-cloud-stream).
 This component is not part of the basic transport component, as we consider Spring cloud stream as one potential